deep-spectrum/Ares-IQ/docs/extension/standards.md

 # Coding Standards

+!!! abstract

     This is a short document describing the coding standards of the Ares-IQ Python extensions.

 ## 0) When is it Appropriate to Write an Extension